-Is there a Difference Between a Vocational College and a Trade School?
+What’s the Difference Between a Vocational College vs. Trade School?

 No, they refer to the same thing: a streamlined education program that provides the hands-on training necessary for a specific career.

-There are many terms we use to describe these schools, including: trade schools, vocational schools, vocational colleges, technical schools, vocational trade school, adult vocational school, vocational training programs and career schools.
+There are many terms we use to describe these schools, including trade schools, vocational schools, vocational colleges, technical schools, vocational trade schools, adult vocational schools, vocational training programs, and career schools.

-What Is a Vocational School and How Does It Relate to Trade Schools or Career Schools?
+How Does Vocational School Relate to Trade Schools or Career Schools?

 No matter what it is called, a vocational school is the same as a trade or career school.
 They describe the same thing, much like how the terms college or “university” or higher education are used almost interchangeably.

-Still wondering what is a vocational school?
+Are you still wondering what is a vocational school?
 Are you great at fixing motorcycles or want to be a chef?
-Then you you might want to look into a vocational school!
-Do you want a way in to the heating and air conditioning industry or service and repair marine engines?
-A vocational school could be the perfect option for you!
+Then you might want to look into a vocational school.
+Do you want a way into the heating and air conditioning industry or service and repair marine engines?
+A vocational school could be the perfect option for you.

-What is vocational school?
-When you know what you want but just need a way to get there, vocational schools are the answer!
-Earn your degree in less time (and usually a lot less money) than your typical four year college while learning skills in the specific field that you want!
-It’s hands-on and, in many cases, in-demand!
+What is a vocational school?
+When you know what you want but just need a way to get there, vocational schools may be the answer.
+You may even be able to earn your degree in less time than your typical four-year college while learning skills in the specific field that you want.

 Vocational School Coursework

-While students at four year schools have a varied list of core subjects to complete before college graduation, vocational schools are highly specialized.
-What is a vocational school?
-Two words: hands on!
-In vocational school, you won’t just read out of your college textbook, you’ll get in there and get dirty!
+While students at four-year schools have a varied list of core subjects to complete before college graduation, vocational schools are highly specialized.
+In vocational school, you won’t just read out of your college textbook, you’ll get in there and get dirty with hands-on experience.
 Depending on your career path, you’ll take classes that reflect your field.